christopherConcannon/taskinator/README.md

 ![MIT license badge](https://img.shields.io/badge/license-MIT-green)

 ## Description
 A Kanban style task tracking application featuring drag and drop functionality, which allows user to track the current state of the task at hand.
+Local Storage is used to allow tasks to persist on page reload.

 ##### Taskinator View
 ![Taskinator View Screenshot](./assets/images/screenshot.png)